emipa606/StuffMassMatters/README.md

 To modify these values, try my companion mod: https://steamcommunity.com/sharedfiles/filedetails/?id=2788278669]Change Stuff Properties
 Affects all items that can be made from different "stuff", mostly apparel but some weapons and buildings as well.

+I also added an option to let weight affect any negative movement speed factors on items.
+So for example a uranium plate armor has a much higher movement speed penalty than an armor made of plasteel.
+It will not change positive values, since these will probably only be used on items like power-armor that would not be affected by its weight.

 ![Image](https://i.imgur.com/O0IIlYj.png)

 Since modding is just a hobby for me I expect no donations to keep modding.
 If you still want to show your support you can gift me anything from my https://store.steampowered.com/wishlist/id/Mlie]Wishlist or buy me a cup of tea.